Rakesh-Mourya-G/xen-orchestra/docs/manage_infrastructure.md

 ### Available updates

-You'll be notified by Xen Orchestra directly in the main XO menu (on the left), with a yellow triangle:
+You'll be notified by CloudVisor directly in the main XO menu (on the left), with a yellow triangle:

 ![](./assets/availableupdates.png)